Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module2_pipeline/README.md

   ...
 }
 ```
-Take a look at the kernel source code and notice how the PIPELINE pragma/directive is applied for several loops in the code.
+Take a look at the kernel source code and notice how the <code>PIPELINE</code> pragma/directive is applied for several loops in the code.
 Since Vitis HLS automatically pipelines the most inner loops, the results won't be different compared to what was seen in the previous module (the baseline).

 ### The <code>INTERFACE</code> Pragma